Joint in middle of Warsaw causes annoyance (7)

 'joint' becomes 'ankle' (joint of the body).

-'middle of' indicates the central letters.
+'middle of' means to look at the middle letters.

-The centre of 'warsaw' is 'rs'.
+The middle of 'warsaw' is 'rs'.

-'ankle' inserted inside 'rs' is 'RANKLES'.
+'ankle' put inside 'rs' is 'RANKLES'.

 Can you help me to learn more?